-Warning light Warning light/Details/Actions Automatic transmission fluid temperature warning light A/T OIL TEMP (If equipped) Comes on: Indicates that the automatic transmission fluid temperature is too high. → Stop the vehicle in a safe place, shift the shift lever to P and wait until the light goes off.
-If the light goes off, you may start the vehicle again.
-If the light does not go off, contact your Toyota dealer.
-Flashes: Indicates a malfunction in the automatic transmission system. → Have the vehicle inspected by your Toyota dealer immediately.
-Open door warning light (warning buzzer)3 Indicates that one or more of the doors is not fully closed. → Check that all the doors are closed.
-Low fuel level warning light Indicates remaining fuel is approximately 4.0 gal.
-(15 L, 3.3 lmp.gal.) or less → Refuel the vehicle.
-Seat belt reminder light (warning buzzer)4 Warns the driver and/or front passenger to fasten their seat belts → Fasten the seat belt.
+Warning light Warning light/Details/Actions (U.S.A.)
+(Canada) ABS warning light Indicates a malfunction in: The ABS; or The brake assist system → Have the vehicle inspected by your Toyota dealer immediately.
+Open door warning light (warning buzzer) ^{2} Indicates that one or more of the doors is not fully closed. \rightarrow Check that all the doors are closed.
+Low fuel level warning light Standard fuel tank Indicates remaining fuel is approximately 4.0 gal.
+(15.0 L, 3.3 lmp.gal.) or less Large fuel tank Indicates remaining fuel is approximately 5.7 gal.
+(21.6 L, 4.8 lmp.gal.) or less → Refuel the vehicle.
+Seat belt reminder light (warning buzzer)3 Warns the driver and/or front passenger to fasten their seat belts → Fasten the seat belt.
 If the front passenger's seat is occupied, the front passenger's seat belt also needs to be fastened to make the warning light (warning buzzer) turn off.
-(If equipped) Master warning light A buzzer sounds and the warning light comes on and flashes to indicate that the master warning system has detected a malfunction. → P. 472
+Master warning light A buzzer sounds and the warning light comes on and flashes to indicate that the master warning system has detected a malfunction. \rightarrow P. 472

-Warning light Warning light/Details/Actions (!)
-Tire pressure warning light When the light comes on: Low tire inflation pressure such as • Natural causes (→P. 469) • Flat tire (→P. 475) → Adjust the tire inflation pressure to the specified level.
+Warning light Warning light/Details/Actions Tire pressure warning light When the light comes on: Low tire inflation pressure such as Natural causes (→P. 469) Flat tire (→P. 476) → Adjust the tire inflation pressure to the specified level.
 The light will turn off after a few minutes.
 In case the light does not turn off even if the tire inflation pressure is adjusted, have the system checked by your Toyota dealer.
-When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning system. → Have the system checked by your Toyota dealer.
-(If equipped) Low windshield washer fluid warning light Low level of washer fluid → Fill the tank.
-Maintenance required reminder light Indicates that maintenance is required according to the driven distance on the maintenance schedule.5 MAINT Illuminates for about 3 seconds and then flashes for about 15 seconds approximately 4500 miles (7200 km) after the maintenance data has been reset. → If necessary, perform maintenance.
-(U.S.A.)
-Comes on and remains on if the distance driven exceeds 5000 miles (8000 km) after the maintenance data has been reset.
-(The indicator will not work properly unless the maintenance data has been reset.) → Perform the necessary maintenance.
-Please reset the maintenance data after the maintenance is performed. (→P. 398)
+When the light comes on after blinking for 1 minute: Malfunction in the tire pressure warning system. \rightarrow Have the system checked by your Toyota dealer.
+5 Slip indicator light Indicates a malfunction in: The VSC; The TRAC; The A-TRAC; or The AUTO LSD system. → Have the vehicle inspected by your Toyota dealer immediately.
+(Flashes) Cruise control indicator light Indicates a malfunction in the cruise control system. → Have the vehicle inspected by your Toyota dealer immediately.

-\1: Parking brake engaged warning buzzer:
+1: Parking brake engaged warning buzzer: